Brown rice jambalaya (Instant Pot, pressure cooker, and stovetop recipes) from a native Louisianian

 Traditional stovetop instructions:

 Heat a Dutch oven over med-high heat.
-Season shrimp with a sprinkle of Tony Chachere's.
+Season shrimp with 1 t Tony Chachere's.
 If using raw shrimp, saute in butter until seared (a few minutes on each side), then remove and set aside.
 If using cooked shrimp, save them to add to the end of cooking.
-Next, brown sausage until it's almost blackened.
-Add the veggies and saute until they reach a dark caramelized color.
+Next, add the veggies and saute until they reach a caramelized color.
+Add the sausage and continue to cook until browned.
 Add all remaining ingredients except shrimp and green onions and stir.

 Cover with a tight-fitting lid and bring to a simmer.
 Reduce to low heat, and cook, covered for 50 minutes.
 At this point, check to see if rice is tender.
 If not, cover and return to low heat until the rice is tender.
 Resist the urge to add more liquid if the rice is not cooked yet.
 There is plenty of steam floating around in there, and as long as you keep it covered, it WILL cook through!
 Only stir the jambalaya once or twice once it starts cooking--stirring too much will break down the rice, and you will end up with something resembling risotto!
 Stir in shrimp and green onions and serve with extra Tabasco sauce, if needed.